SimonBiggs/scriptedforms/README.md

 to everyone on your team.
 Easy to use, easy to update, easy to extend, and easy to understand.

-Thus package lets you create reactive GUIs for Python packages using Markdown and a few custom HTML elements.
+This package lets you create reactive GUIs for Python packages using Markdown and a few custom HTML elements.

 ## Quick start